Graphegon/CoinBLAS/README.md

 The next couple of sections serve as an introduction to Graph algorithms with Linear Algebra.
-The core concept of the GraphBLAS is that a graph can be constructed with a matrix, and a matrix can construct a graph.
-This mathematical dualism allows the power of Linear Algebra to be used to analyze and manipulate graphs.
+The core concept of the GraphBLAS is that dualism that a graph can construct a matrix, and a matrix can construct a graph.
+This mathematical communion allows the power of Linear Algebra to be used to analyze and manipulate graphs.

 ![Graph Adjacency Matrix](./docs/Adjacency.png)